srMarquinho/CV/README.md

 ----------

-With many years of experience, I started my career with a software development company creating and maintaining software of all sorts, user and admin-facing, from warehouse delivery solutions to a government job-seeker site.
+Former educator and manager with many years of experience, I began my career at a software development company, where I created and maintained various types of software – both user and admin-facing.
+These ranged from warehouse delivery solutions to a government job-seeker website.

-Since then, I have been delivering solutions for high-profile companies and customers always using the best cutting-edge technologies and methodologies available.
+Since then, I have been delivering solutions for high-profile companies and customers, always utilizing the latest cutting-edge technologies and methodologies.

+Currently at Mizaic, I have been revolutionizing the clinician-patient experience at the point of care.
+I have helped develop an Electronic Document Management System tailored for the NHS.
+Transforming physical, unstructured and legacy records from multiple systems, into digital, organised, searchable and shareable content.

-Over the last 5 years, I have been powering the combination of media and data sources and the building of new content experiences for users through a unique powerful workflow.
-Integrating multiple live data sources, from live HD high frame rate video to high-frequency telemetry and timing with consistent accessible data query APIs.
+Previously, for over five years, I powered the integration of media and data sources, building new content experiences for users through uniquely powerful workflows.
+This involved integrating multiple live data sources, including live HD high-frame rate video and high-frequency telemetry.
+These were integrated with consistent and accessible data query APIs.

 Key Achievements: